Error estimates of time-splitting schemes for nonlinear Klein--Gordon equation with rough data: Error estimates in Bourgain space

 \subsection{Local error estimates}

 In this part, we estimate the local error of the filtered splitting schemes \eqref{plie} and \eqref{pstrang}.
 Here, we shall only estimate the error of the filtered Lie splitting method.
 The convergence behavior and analysis for the Strang case are similar.
+Note that, in the Bourgain setting, due to the filter $\Pi_\tau$, it is not possible to achieve better convergence results using the Strang splitting than Lie in the low-regularity situation \cite{Ostmcom}.
+For the case $s>\frac{51}{40}$, we recommend Sobolev settings without filters, as these provide a better convergence order.

 To estimate the error in discrete Bourgain space, we need to prove the boundedness of $u^\tau$ in the target space.
-For this purpose, we first introduce the following lemma, which is an improvement of the result in \cite{Jiima,Roupaa}:
+We the following lemma: